autowarefoundation/autoware_tools/map/autoware_lanelet2_map_validator/docs/traffic_light/missing_regulatory_elements_for_traffic_lights.md

 ## Feature

-This validator checks whether each `traffic_light` type linestring has a relavant regulatory element.
+This validator checks whether each `traffic_light` type linestring has a relevant regulatory element.
 The output issue specifies the traffic_light "linestring" as the **primitive**, and the linestring ID will be specified as the **ID**.

 | Message                                               | Severity | Description                                                                                     |